Subscriptions, Apple Pay-based credit card and Apple TV+ as a spot for world’s top storytellers.

 We felt that subscription fatigue will soon become more and more significant problem.
 From one point of view this is great business model for developers, from another it is a very heavy burden for customers,” says Oleksandr Kosovan, founder and CEO of MacPaw and Setapp.

-Currently, 150+ apps are available to Setapp subscribers ad-free for $9.99 per month.
+Currently, 150+ apps are available to Setapp subscribers ad-free.
 But the new ones keep joining all the time.

 The huge perk of a subscription-based model is that it weeds out tons of content you don’t need, creating a personalized experience for a user.
 We hope the newly announced services will refine your Apple journey even more.
 At the very least, you’ll have a great time with Oprah and Mr. Spielberg.